MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 ### sys-firewall

 Is an additional layer of defense to separate VMs one step from sys-net directly.
-AppVMs will connect to sys-firewall, which will forward the traffic to sys-net, so that the AppVm can access the internet.
+App VMs will connect to sys-firewall, which will forward the traffic to sys-net, so that the app VM can access the internet.

 ### sys-whonix